 The first class graduated 32 women, and since then AWAKEN has offered an average of two programs per year, each in a different village within the Behsood District.
-For many women, these skills allow them to become self-sufficient, increase their dignity, and support their community.
+For many women, these skills allow them to become self-sufficient and support their community.

 Saheli Centers: partnership with Rotary

 In 2017, AWAKEN launched an exciting new program for women that includes computer instruction.
 Through a generous grant provided by Rotary International, AWAKEN and Rotary are collaboratively offered two Saheli Women’s Centers each year, in addition to AWAKEN’s regular vocational training programs.
 The Saheli Centers were developed in India and then brought to the Behsood District to provide women with literacy and family planning education.
 They also give women the choice of learning tailoring skills or computer skills.